Top 20 Questions to Ask During Your MBA Application Interview

 Harvard Business School

 HBS also does not extend invitations flippantly.
 Around 20-25% of all those who submit an application will be asked to interview.
 Uniquely, HBS requires interviewees to write a “post-interview reflection” within 24 hours.
-Interviewers prepare heavily, they review your entire application ahead of time.
+MBA interviewers at Harvard prepare heavily, they review your entire application ahead of time.
 HBS stresses that it is a conversation designed to help the school learn more about you, tailored specifically to your candidacy.

 • Interviewer: Admissions board member